 Research shows that some companies waste more than two-thirds of their leads from some sources.
 Don’t let your company be one of those statistics.
 When you know how to manage sales leads, you’ll never waste an opportunity, and you can keep your process for gaining new leads effective and streamlined.

-In this guide, we’ll give you what you need for effective sales lead management.
+This guide will give you what you need for effective sales lead management.
 Keep reading to learn how to maximize the potential of your leads!

 1. Define Leads Clearly